setalosas/beefx/README.md

 # Performance

 The Web Audio API is quite effective, audio graphs consisting of more than 1000 nodes are running without problem on the playground.
-Of course there are problematic filters using ScriptProcessorNode or AudioWorkletNode (e.g. Recorder, BPM detector, Sampler), but most of the effects are surprisingly cheap in CPU.
+Of course complex filters can be implemented badly and there are a few problematic, especially the ones using ScriptProcessorNode or AudioWorkletNode (e.g. Recorder, BPM detector, Sampler) or the Convolver, but most of the effects are surprisingly cheap in CPU.

+For the playground of course the DOM is the bottleneck in most cases.

-I don't know how to make an exact performance test with audio graphs, the current method is that for each element type I put 16 pieces of them into the playground at the same time and let it run for a minute.
+I don't know how to make an exact performance test with audio graphs, the current method is that for each element type I put 16 pieces of them into the playground at the same time and let it run for a minute - the table with the results will be included in the Wiki.
 There must be a better way than comparing the CPU graph screenshots.

 # Browsers

-The playground runs on Chrome and for now I don't plan support other browsers.
-Still:
+The playground is intented to run in Chrome and for now I don't plan test other browsers.
+However:
 * It works in Firefox but the UI controls are ugly.
-* It works on Edge, but a few effects have some sound artifacts.
+* It works in Edge, but a few effects have some sound artifacts.
+(I will find out why as Edge is more comfortable for development than Chrome as it's much faster.)
-* It works on Android Chrome on phones too if someone has quite small fingers.
+* It works in Android Chrome on phones too if someone has quite small fingers.

 # Acknowledgments